jmarzu/First-Platformer/README.md

-# The Adventurs of Blocky
+# The Adventures of Blocky
 ## Can you make it to the other side?